-3.1 Skitter topology
+A. Skitter topology

 The first dataset we study consists of 7 years of traceroute measurements, starting in January 2001, collected by the CAIDA Skitter project [12].
 Traceroutes are initiated from several locations in the world toward a large range of destination IP addresses.
-The IP addresses reported in the traceroutes are mapped to where $T_i$ is the number of triangles for node i and $d_i$ is the degree of node i.
+The IP addresses reported in the traceroutes are mapped to AS numbers using RouteViews BGP data.
+We use a monthly union of the set of all unambiguous links collected on a daily basis by the project.